aws-samples/sample-coin-shell/README.md

 * Extract deliverable wizard
     * A customizable script that produces the files that we want to share with others.
 Can be made to include/exclude certain files based on whether we want to share them or not
 * Supports hooks that can generate configuration files used by other tools

-## Why Was COIN Shell Created?

-Before COIN Shell:

-* Depending on who sets up a new prototype repository, there is inconsistency in how they go about this
-    * The inconsistency creates a one-off learning curve for team members
-* Starting from scratch every time is a waste of time
-    * People write build jobs and scripts as one-offs.
-These scripts are often of low quality since they are written in a hurry in order to focus on prototype functionality.
-* People accidentally commit their personal settings into the Git repository.
-Often, it’s not clear which files a team member needs to configure for their personal setup.
-* If you don’t have a common approach to scaffolding and scripting, you don’t have a single place to add features or bug fixes so that everyone can benefit
-    * Copying and pasting scripts from previous projects does not allow everyone access to the best version of scripts.

 ## Getting Started